eminbustun/UFC_API/README.md

 Detailed information about endpoints is in the Postman Document.

+## Important Note

+There are routes that uses id's of fighters.
+In these routes, please do not use fighter_id variable of the fighten instance, use the \_id.

 ## Support

 If you encounter any issues, have questions, or have legal issue ,please contact me at beminustun2@gmail.com.